toddfoster/toddfoster.github.com/books.md

 * John Swinton and Harriet Mowat, _Practical Theology and Qualitative Research_, 2nd ed.
 (SCM Press: 2016)
 * Benedicta Ward, SLG, _The Wisdom of the Desert Fathers_ (SLG Press: 1986)
 * Leonardo Boff, _Ecology & Liberation: A New Paradigm_ (Orbis Books: 1995)
+* Makoto Fujimura, _Culture Care: Reconnecting with Beauty for Our Common Life_ (InterVarsity Press: 2017)

 ## April 2021
 * Richard Beck, _Trains, Jesus, and Murder: The Gospel According to Johnny Cash_ (Fortress Press: 2019)